Survey on the Evaluation of Generative Models in Music: Evaluation of system output

 Many of the contemporary approaches to the problem use the aforementioned distribution comparison metrics.
 By and large, these methods extract neural representations or embeddings for both the target and testing sets.
 The primary argument for the usage of distribution comparison methods hinges on the notion that minimal divergence between the two distributions is indicative of the two sets being roughly identical in terms of quality.
-The most popular distribution divergence metric used in evaluating generative quality is the Fréchet Audio Distance (FAD) \cite{kilgour_frechet_2019}, which computes the difference between the two embedding distributions using a Wasserstein distance on VGGish embeddings \cite{hershey_cnn_2017}.
-The perceptual relevance of FAD has, however, been questioned \cite{vinay_evaluating_2022}. \citet{gui_adapting_2024} propose a variation of the FAD for audio-based music quality measurement called FAD$^\infty$.
-FAD$^\infty$ is an extension of FAD that mitigates the sample-size bias by estimating the behavior of the metric as if it had an infinite number of samples by using Quasi Monte-Carlo integrals. \citet{gui_adapting_2024} investigate replacing the VGGish embedding with different embeddings and report that~---given the right embeddings and mitigating sample size bias---~FAD$^\infty$ can be a useful indicator of quality, a result that is intended to assuage concerns raised by previous results \cite{vinay_evaluating_2022}.
+The most popular distribution divergence metric used in evaluating generative quality is the Fréchet Audio Distance (FAD) \cite{kilgour_frechet_2019}, which computes the difference between the two embedding distributions using a Wasserstein distance on VGGish embeddings \cite{hershey_cnn_2017}\alex{, and more recently on a variety of other embeddings, such as PANNs \cite{kong_panns_2020}, CLAP \cite{wu_large-scale_2023}, and Encodec \cite{defossez_high_2023} (cf.\ \cite{gui_adapting_2024,grotschla_benchmarking_2025})}.
+The perceptual relevance of FAD has, however, been questioned for both audio quality evaluation \cite{vinay_evaluating_2022} \alex{and for music evaluation \cite{huang_aligning_2025}.} \citet{gui_adapting_2024} propose a variation of the FAD for audio-based music quality measurement called FAD$^\infty$.
+FAD$^\infty$ is an extension of FAD that mitigates the sample-size bias by estimating the behavior of the metric as if it had an infinite number of samples by using Quasi Monte-Carlo integrals. \citet{gui_adapting_2024} \strikethrough{also investigate replacing the VGGish embedding with different embeddings and} report that~---given the right embeddings and mitigating sample size bias---~FAD$^\infty$ can be a useful indicator of quality, a result that is intended to assuage concerns raised by previous results \cite{vinay_evaluating_2022}.
 An alternative to FAD is to use Maximum-Mean Discrepancy (MMD) \cite{binkowski_demystifying_2018, nistal_comparing_2020}, which is a two-sample test computed over the kernel embedding of the training and test data.
 For more details on the mechanics of MMD, we refer the reader to \citet{JMLR:v13:gretton12a}.
-Recent work in the image domain has shown that MMD with CLIP embeddings is a better approximator of generative image quality than Fréchet distances \cite{jayasumana_rethinking_2023}.
+Recent work in the image domain has shown that MMD with CLIP embeddings is a better approximator of generative image quality than Fréchet distances \cite{jayasumana_rethinking_2023}. \alex{\citet{chung_kad_2025} propose to adapt the MMD to the Kernel Audio Distance (KAD) to replace FAD.}

 Distribution comparison methods measure if the generator is capable of modeling the underlying distribution that it was trained to generate.
 However, the perceptual relevance of the result largely depends on the selected feature / embedding space \cite{ananthabhotla_towards_2019, vinay_evaluating_2022}.
 Unbounded, distance-based metrics also lack interpretability in the sense that even a statistically significant difference in a metric does not necessarily imply a perceptually significant difference.